praneethpj/jIndexCombo/README.md

         jIndexCombo2.setItemsArray(a);

-or you can use it call simply,
+or you can use simply,

         jIndexCombo2.setItems("p001","Praneeth");
         jIndexCombo2.setItems("p002","Ajith");

-you can fetch that selected by itemid
+you can get selected itemid

         jIndexCombo2.getSelectedIndexId() //return the value selected object